Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of Electric Feel Ventures - Top VCs in Food and Beverage

-Electric Feel Ventures (EFV) is the venture capital arm of Electric Feel Entertainment, an artist management company.
-The firm invests in early-stage consumer packaged goods (CPG) and consumer technology startups.
+Electric Feel Ventures (EFV) is the venture capital arm of Electric Feel Entertainment, focusing on early-stage consumer packaged goods (CPG) and consumer technology startups.

-• Industries of focus: Food and Beverage, Beauty, Consumer Technology, Music, Gaming
+• Industries of focus: Consumer Goods, Food and Beverage, Beauty, Consumer Tech, Wine and Spirits

 • Geographical presence: Based in Miami, Florida